-The written appeal will be submitted to the Dean of Students or designee within 48 hours of notice of a decision and must include specific grounds the student considers appropriate to support his/her challenge of the interim suspension.
-The appeal must establish that:
+The written appeal will be submitted to the Senior Vice President within 48 hours of notice of a decision and must include specific grounds the student considers appropriate to support his/her challenge of the

 - a.
 There was a material and prejudicial departure from the procedures set forth in these guidelines, and/or - b.
 The evidence presented clearly does not support the decision, and/or - c.
 The sanction imposed is not consistent with the gravity of the offense, and/or - d.
 There was a conflict of interest or a bias against one of the parties by the decision maker.